marcoonroad/marcoonroad.github.io/_posts/2018-09-29-The-Next-Blockchains-from-The-Future.md

 most controversial features of the Blockchains 3.0.
 It's even related to DAOs.
 Self-Amendment, on the other hand, can be seen as the opposed of the initial idea of Ethereum (_a Marketplace for Tokens_).
-While Smart Contract Tokens compete each other horizontally for Network Effects and Price/Demand Valuation (and due that, exchange protocols such as ERC20 were proposed), Self-Amendment is a way to patch the blockchain with new features vertically, akin to an Evolutionary process.
+While Smart Contract Tokens compete each other horizontally for Network Effects and Price-Demand Valuation (and due that, exchange protocols such as ERC20 were proposed), Self-Amendment is a way to patch the blockchain with new features vertically, akin to an Evolutionary process.
 On-chain governance only attempts to make it democratic by